deejoe/hfoss-wiki/syllabus.md

 of the course is intended to be both open and fun.

 An open course – students will have access to the ‘document source’ for the syllabus.
-As a student of the class you have a right to [fork the upstream repository](http://github.com/ritjoe/hfoss) for this syllabus and other course content (library, wiki), make modifications, and submit patches for review.
+As a student of the class you have a right to [fork the upstream repositories](http://github.com/ritjoe/hfoss) for this syllabus and other course content ([library](https://github.com/ritjoe/hfoss-library), [wiki](https://github.com/ritjoe/hfoss.wiki)), make modifications, and submit patches for review.
 Barring a troll festival, this can create a fun, dynamic environment in which the course curriculum can develop by the very same mechanism being taught during the semester